|

 15. Have An Extra Bottle Of Windshield Washer Fluid

 You end up using a lot more windshield washer fluid on a long distance road trip than you think.
 The amount of bugs that end up hitting your car… anyway, I won’t get into that.
-The extreme weather conditions you may hit on your drive.
-You definitely don’t want to run out of this along the way.
+But keeping your windsheid clean from bugs isn’t the main concern.

 flat-driving-roads-when-driving-long-distance-road-trip